hunter-teacher-cert/work_csci70900-daianam08/Methods1/Portfolio/Lesson 1/HTML_CSS_Lesson.md

   * starter code
   * have w3schools open as a resource
 * Vocabulary:
-  * HTML, CSS, div, ID, Class, color, font size, color picker, nested
+  * HTML, CSS, div, ID, Class, selectors, color, font size, color picker, nested
 * Prior knowlede: By now, students should have learned how to code headings, paragraphs, images, links, and be familiar with CSS, and the use of divs.

 ### Standards(NYSED Computer Science and Digital Fluency Learning Standards)